Y3nichu/Y3nichu/README.md

 I'm fine with (and approve of) cuddles, hiding and smooches, just use that privilage appropriately!
 HEAVY RP DNI, please respect it!

-I LOVE making new friends, though be warned that i often feel just as nervous and definitely will appear super awkward at first. <3 I only use local chatting among many friends.
+I LOVE making new friends, though be warned that i often feel just as nervous and definitely will appear super awkward at first. <3 I only use local chatting among many friends, and i like to sit under trees..

 For stuff already mentioned here, consider reading my info page too! https://ponytowninf.straw.page